slatedocs/slate/source/includes/_api.md

 #### getFeesCollected(branch, address, period, currency[, callback])

-Returns wether the specified `address` has collected fees or not.
+Returns wether the specified `address` has collected fees or not for the specified `currency`.

 #### getFeeFirst(branch, period[, callback])